Media Request Protocols

-You are always encouraged to go to court sessions, calendars or hearings so you can obtain information about probable cause, bail amounts, next appearances, etc. in person when they are decided on by a judge.
-The PAO is not involved in these decisions.
+You are always encouraged to go to court sessions, calendars or hearings so you can obtain information about probable cause, bail amounts, next appearances, etc. in person.
+Those are decided by a judge.

 We consider a request closed when we respond to your question or request and you don’t respond back to us within 48 hours.

 We occasionally send out broad emails with updates about cases that have received a great deal of media attention.
 We usually include reporters who have asked for updates but can add you to our distribution list if you make a request.